 She is clothed with strength and dignity, and she laughs without fear of the future.

-Teen Challenge warmly welcomed Sungita and helped her begin sewing classes.
-Sewing skills are one way to empower women in India, so they can provide a service to their community and earn a healthy income to break the cycle of poverty.
+Teen Challenge warmly welcomed Sungita and helped her begin sewing classes, which helps to empower women so they can provide a service to their community and earn a healthy income to break the cycle of poverty.
 Sungita recently completed her training and graduated from Teen Challenge.

 “Teen Challenge restored my dignity.
 They taught me my worth as a woman, whereas my community had called me a burden,” Sungita reflects today.
 “For the first time, I am free to be the me God created.”